By Katie Pratt, UK College of Agriculture Food and Environment

 “The plant-derived materials could make these batteries last five times longer per charge than they do now,” said Shi, a faculty member in the UK Department of Biosystems and Agricultural Engineering.
 “It’s cool to think that we could convert lignin, a waste from agricultural residue, to new materials that greatly improve battery performance.”

-Seth DeBolt, UK horticulture professor, and Yang-Tse Cheng, the Frank J. Derbyshire Professor of Materials Science in the UK College of Engineering, are collaborating with Shi on the project.
+Seth DeBolt, UK horticulture professor, and Yang-Tse Cheng, Professor of Materials Science in the UK College of Engineering, are collaborating with Shi on the project.
 They received a $500,000 grant from the U.S. Department of Agriculture, National Institute for Food and Agriculture, Challenge Area.
 It was one of 10 projects selected nationwide.

 UK researchers are studying peach pits and black walnut shells because both contain very high amounts of lignin.
 In addition, black walnuts are found throughout Kentucky, and peaches have been a historically important crop in the Southeast, making both readily available.